gpetricca/Meteor-Echoes-Count/README.md

 # Meteor Echoes Count
-### Read Meteor Echoes hourly totals from a .xlsx file and produce a comprehensive infographic.
+### Read Meteor Echoes hourly totals from a .xlsx file and produce a comprehensive display.

 *Coded by Giuseppe Petricca (@gmrpetricca)*